mahajialirezaei/MachineLearning_PricePrediction/README.md

-In This Project I've used pandas and matplotlib Libraries, So for running the project you have setup this two Libraries
+In This Project I've used pandas and matplotlib Libraries, So for running the project you should setup this two Libraries